mica-lang/mica/docs/language.md

 ```
 In fact, a bare `break` is syntax sugar for `break nil`.

-## Items

-Items are a step above expressions, because they are treated specially by the compiler.
-Each item introduces a new variable into scope.
-Items are not expressions, but an expression can appear in any place an item can.
-All items evaluate to `nil` when used as the last statement of a block.

-The top level of a script, as well as any block such as `do..end`, is comprised of items.

 ### Function definitions

 A function definition creates a new function and assigns it to a variable.
 The syntax is: